 Conclusion of the Mid-term Assessment

-The IECEx Assessor submits their recommendation to the IECEx Secretariat with the IECEx Executive Secretary responsible for any follow up actions, including the re-scheduling of the planned re-assessment should this be recommended by the Assessor and agreed by the Executive Secretary.
+The IECEx Assessor submits their recommendation to the IECEx Secretariat with the IECEx Secretariat responsible for any follow up actions, including the re-scheduling of the planned re-assessment should this be recommended by the Assessor and agreed by the Executive Secretary.
 Where there is disagreement between the Assessor and ExCB and/or ExTL, the Executive Secretary shall refer the matter to the IECEx Executive for a decision on the course of action.

+Pre-Assessment

+Scope

+This Section is to be applied for the optional pre-assessment of applicant ExCBs, ExTLs and ATFs prior to their acceptance in the IECEx Certified Equipment Scheme.

+Role

+The role of pre-assessment is for an applicant ExCBs, ExTL and ATFs to determine their readiness for an Initial Assessment.
+The pre-assessment may be focused on particular areas requested by the applicant, recommended by the IECEx Secretariat and/or the IECEx Assessor.

+Procedure